Water Quality Information

 Airway Heights’ drinking water supply is safe, secure, and reliable, and the City is committed to making sure it stays that way.

-The City is working towards developing a new well in the nearby Spokane Valley/Rathdrum Prairie Aquifer.
-This is a sustainable solution for providing safe and reliable drinking water to its water users.
-In early 2022, the City filed a SEPA Review Notice, the first step in the environmental review process required for to obtain water rights and move forward with development.
-The City expects to issue a Notice of Determination, the next step in the environmental process, by early 2023.
+The City is working to develop a new well in the nearby Spokane Valley/Rathdrum Prairie Aquifer.
+This is a sustainable solution for providing safe and reliable drinking water to our water users.
+In early 2022, the City filed a State Environmental Policy Act (SEPA) Review Notice, the first step in the environmental review process required to obtain water rights and move forward with development.
+After reviewing public comments and conducting additional analysis, the City issued a Mitigated Determination of Non-Significance under SEPA on March 13, 2023.

 PFOS and PFOA